 Skip to main content

-What is the difference between a small shop and a large shop?
+What is the difference between small stores and big stores?

 IELTS WRITING | Nowadays there is an increasing trend of big shopping centers opening up while small shops are closing down

-How does shopping in small local shops differ from shopping in large city center shops?
+How does shopping in small local shops differ from shopping in large city centre shops?

-To successfully tackle this essay question, you must first understand the key differences between shopping in small local shops versus large city center shops.
+To successfully tackle this essay question, you must first understand the key differences between shopping in small local shops versus large city centre shops.

 Start by making a list of potential differences, such as: